hutscape/oak/design.md

       - goal: see the Haversine distance with a relative time ago
         reason: I know how far away was the peer node when both nodes had a GPS fix

+# Power
+power:
+  tree: false
+  components: false
+  calculation: false
+  source: <code>4200mAh</code> 18650 button-top battery
+  battery_life: 12 hours
+  charging_duration: 12 hours
+  charging_instruction: Just plug in the USB cable to the Oak PCB that has the 18650 battery in the holder at the back.
+RED Charging LED will light up when charging.
+The battery will be fully charged when the RED Charging LED turns off.
 ---